 - Safe housing

-- Human rights-based intersex-sensitive friendly doctors
+- Human rights-based intersex-friendly doctors

 - Contact with intersex organisations